Olamarx/Todo-List/README.md

 # Todo List

 In this project, I created a live and interactive Todo List App.
 It has features of adding to the list, removing from the list and editing the available list.
+It also filters by checkbox, every checkedbox will filter it out upon clicking 'clear all completed'.

 ## Built With